Medicare’s annual Open Enrollment (October 15 through December 7) is an opportunity to join, switch, or drop certain Medicare plans.

 - Assess your health care needs over the past year.
 Has your health status changed this year, requiring you to see a new specialist or receive a new set of services?
 Is your plan continuing to meet your needs?

-Assess your coverage needs
+Step 2: Assess your coverage needs

 - What out-of-pocket costs will you incur when you see a doctor, require a hospital stay, or pick up prescriptions at the pharmacy?
 Most plans have an annual out-of-pocket-maximum, but prescription drug costs are not included in that amount.

-Get trusted advice
+Step 3: Get trusted advice

+What is the average cost of supplemental insurance for Medicare?
+Which type of care is not covered by Medicare?
 There are a lot of considerations when choosing a Medicare plan, but the good news is that you don’t have to do it alone.

 - For help understanding your Medicare options and how to save money on costs, you can contact your local State Health Insurance Assistance Program (SHIP) by calling 877-839-2675 or visiting shiptacenter.org.